Skip to content

 Terminal window

-and verify that the toggle works end-to-end in the browser."
+Use the Ranger skill to authenticate against the current environment and verify the feature works end-to-end in the browser."

 When your app’s auth expires or login flow changes, update the profile locally: